 Lieselotte corresponded with her family in Nazi Germany for several years .
 In her first postcard to Lieselotte, postmarked 9 June 1939, her mother writes:

 “I have waited for Herr Wiener every morning to read your post before leaving.
 Herr Wiener sends his regards, as does Mrs. Viktor.
 I visited Aunt Alice and read your card to dear Goldi.
 Greetings from your nearest and dearest also.
 Ilse’s things can stay where they are until someone comes for them.
 Don’t incur any expenses on that matter.
 Enough for today, my dear child.
 Heartfelt greetings and kisses from your loving mother.
 Give my regards to the W family and acquaintances.
 We have calmed ourselves now.’”

 In a letter written in 1943, Aunt Rosalie writes:

 I am pleased to tell you that I am healthy and feeling well. (…) Have you any news from your parents?
 Please write to me soon and warm greetings and kisses from your grandmother, who loves you.

 Gertrud and Alfred remained in Nazi Germany and did not survive the Holocaust.
 We do not know how they died.
 On 16 May 1944, Rosalie Jacks was sent to Auschwitz-Birkenau in occupied Poland, where she was murdered.
-Liselotte lived the rest of her life in Sweden.
+Lieselotte lived the rest of her life in Sweden.

 - The museum’s collection.
-On the journey to Sweden, Liselotte carried a small suitcase, a photograph and her passport.
+On the journey to Sweden, Lieselotte carried a small suitcase, a photograph and her passport.
 She saved these until she died.
 The letter was donated to the museum by her family and is now in our collection.